 The orange ranks among the most popular fruit: both for its tangy taste and its, supposedly, high amount of Vitamin C. It’s often cited as the best option for those seeking to improve scar texture.
 The truth, however, is that this fruit does not offer the best concentration of Vitamin C. The average orange contains only 50 mg of nutrients.
 While this can certainly enhance the healing process, it shouldn’t serve as the only source of support.
 There are better options available.

-Acne marks have become one of the most widely discussed issues in the world of skincare, not only among adolescents but also among many adults.
+Acne scars have become one of the most widely discussed issues in the world of skincare, not only among adolescents but also among many adults.
 Touted treatments range from home remedies to expensive laser resurfacing and even surgery.

-There are several types of acne marks:
+There are several types of acne scars: